andresocorro/project_1/README.md

      * IncomeCensus
          The module to retrieve income census data from Income census API

+## Images
+    The folder contains our analysis graphs and charts

 ## Resources
      The folder contains the datasets used for the project